scarlettekk/stenomatic/README.md

 Stenomatic uses [Matias quiet linear switches](https://matias.ca/switches/linear/) for the most similar experience to a professional stenotype machine.

-There are two versions:

-# Keyboard
-This version connects to a computer running Plover.

-# Standalone
-This version has its own display, storage, and battery.
-(Work in progress)

 [Stenomatic](https://github.com/scarlettekk/stenomatic) © 2024 by [Cora Shuryn](https://github.com/scarlettekk/) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)